 How do I learn more about these three popular neuromodulators?

-Drs.
-Martin Zaiac and Nardo Zaias of the Greater Miami Skin and Laser Center in Hallandale Beach and Miami Beach are here to educate you on these popular cosmetic injectables and determine the one appropriate for your needs.
+Dr. Martin Zaiac of the Greater Miami Skin and Laser Center in Hallandale Beach and Miami Beach are here to educate you on these popular cosmetic injectables and determine the one appropriate for your needs.
 Call (305) 532-4478 to request an appointment at either of their two office locations.